-Preliminary Audition Video
+Preliminary Audition Videos

-Students must submit their registration information and audition video no later than 11:59:59p CST on Saturday, April 15, 2023 to the following Google form.
+Students must submit their registration information and audition video no later than 11:59:59p CST on Sunday, April 28, 2024 to the following Google form.
+Auditionees will only be considered for the instruments that are selected in the form AND for which an audition video is submitted.
 Full instructions for these audition videos can be found on pages 4-6.
+All auditionees will receive notice of their standing in the auditions process by the of the day on Sunday, May 5, 2024.